Yves Nommay may shock some customers with his sales pitch: placing cockroaches and ants in a plexi-glass box where they then totter and die.

-Doctors needed a way to stop tiger mosquitoes from spreading the disease in hospitals, and they turned to the French product, he said.
+Doctors needed a way to stop tiger mosquitoes from spreading the disease in hospitals, and so they turned to the French-made solution, he said.

-So impressed was he with the results, Nommay purchased the distribution rights, and Cambodia is one of the first countries in Asia to market the product.
+So impressed with the results, Nommay purchased the distribution rights and Cambodia is one of the first countries in Asia to market the product.

-One of Nommay’s competitors, Hean Vanhan, a technical adviser for Cambodian Pest Control Service, said there is not much room in the local market for more insect exterminators.
+One of Nommay’s competitors Hean Vanhan, a technical advisor for Cambodian Pest Control Service, said there is not much room in the local market for bug exterminators.

 Private homes, restaurants and other businesses often hire individuals armed with cans of bug spray to rid their homes and businesses of insects, he said.